inspectordanno/inspectordanno.github.io/about.md

 ---
-layout: welcome
+layout: page
-cover: true
 image: /assets/img/hydejack-8.jpg
 hide_description: true
-permalink: /
 menu: true
+permalink: /about/
 order: 3
 title: About Me
 ---

-## Howdy!
-I'm Dan. 🎉 I'm a developer, designer, and writer.
+I'm a developer, designer, and writer, working mostly with front-end web technologies.
 I study information design and data visualization as a graduate student at [Northeastern University](https://www.northeastern.edu/visualization/) in Boston, MA.

 ## What I Like Doing